kyrstke/nodejs-phone-shop/README.md

 # Node.js Phone Shop

-A simple phone shop made with Node.js, Express.js, JSX and Bootstrap.
+A simple phone shop made with Node.js, Express.js, EJS and Bootstrap.
 The app uses MongoDB Atlas as a database and sessions to store the cart.

 ## Appearance